nufi-official/nufi-dapp-sdk/docs/cardanoNuFiConnect.md

 Its advisable to call it as soon as possible as it will also prefetch the Widget, and will make it appear faster when being requested later on.

 If no origin is passed to `init` it defaults to `https://wallet.nu.fi`.
-Note that this default will not work as mainnet is not yet supported.
+Note that this default will not work until officially released.

 For now please use the origin from the above example.
-Note that it will use `preprod` network.

 ### Initialize SSO login for Cardano